yetulaxman/ContainersHPC2023/_hands-on/local_image.md

    ```bash
     docker pull quay.io/biocontainers/trimmomatic:0.32--hdfd78af_4
    ```
-   In a real-world use case, you may want to modify the image pulled from registries or even build new one on your local machine to meet your needs.
+   In a real-world use case, you may have to modify the image pulled from registries or even build new one on your local machine to meet your needs.

-2. Once an image is pulled or built on your local machine, the image is stored in local registry (usually at /var/lib/docker) on host machines.
+2. Once an image is pulled or built on your local machine, the image is stored in local registry (usually at /var/lib/docker) on host machine.
 In order to find the stored docker images, use **docker images** command.

    ```bash